Jason5Lee/post-project/backend/fdm.md

 * Using [the Vertical Slice Architecture](https://jimmybogard.com/vertical-slice-architecture/).
 The code about a workflow, including the business logic and implementation, is in the directory with the workflow name.
 The common code is in a specific `common` directory.
 * Under the workflow directory
-    * The file with the workflow name (or `mod.rs` for Rust) contains the domain model.
+    * The file with the workflow name (or `mod.rs` in Rust, `index.ts` in TypeScript) contains the domain model.
 They represent shared model for both programmers and non-programmers.
 It includes
       * The query or command structure.
       * The workflow definition,
         * and optionally, the dependent workflows and the workflow implementation which calls the dependency.
         * The dependent workflows are the boundary of the business domain.
 For the simple workflows, workflow itself is the boundary.
       * The domain errors.
-    * `api` file includes the information of the API.
+    * `api.<ext>` file includes the information of the API.
 This file can serve as API documentation.
 It includes
       * The API endpoint.
       * Authentication and authorization.
       * How the workflow input is built from the request.
 It explains the meaning of the request fields.
 It also shows the validations of the request.